guzhaoyuan/Dynamics-and-Control/README.md

 This is the repo of notes recording my learning trajectory of Dynamics and Control.

 I attach all the material I find useful for my thinking.
-Though some of those are in chinese.
+Though some of those are in Chinese.

 # Topics Included